 The equation is bone + O + bone = Joint Name

-Seems strange to talk about being careful when talking about putting our legs behind our head and then binding our arms behind our back while face down.
+It seems strange to talk about being careful when talking about putting our legs behind our head and then binding our arms behind our back while face down.
 It can occasionally leave one to wonder why on earth we would ever do such a thing to ourselves?
 I believe that question might be better left for a different article some day in the future.

 The joint itself is quite unique.
 OK… I’m gonna get anatomical on ya again.
 Joints are classified by their shape and/or function.
 Some joints live outside of the normal classifications that have been created.
 This is one of them.
 This joint is usually classified as a saddle joint, imagine two horse saddles, flip one upside down, rotate it ninety degrees and the curves forward and back meet up with one another in such a way that the saddles move along one another in two directions.

 The sternoclavicular joint is shaped almost exactly like this except its curves are not quite so deep as a horse saddle.
-In the case of this joint it moves forward and back in what we call protraction and retraction.
+In the case of this joint, it moves forward and back in what we call protraction and retraction.
 It moves up and down in what we call elevation and depression.
 This fits nicely with the design of a saddle joint.

 It’s not that this is the only place that we utilize the rotation at this joint.
-Most bindings behind our back such as Marichyasana A, B, C, D, and Prasarita Paddotanasana C with hands interlaced behind the back are but a few examples.
+Most bindings behind our back such as Marichyasana A, B, C, D, and Prasarita Paddotanasana C with hands interlaced behind the back are other examples.
 What happens here in Supta Kurmasana is that we have to mix the rotation of the clavicle with retraction.
 Retraction is when the lateral or outer end of the clavicle is moving back in space.
 In this case, it happens by virtue of us reaching our arms behind our back.
 Mixing the two together increases the amount of pressure in the joint.

 In a Supta Kurmasana you happen to be doing this combination of movements while going around your thighs.
 By virtue of this “obstacle” being in the way it forces us to reach further, and create more general tension through the sternoclavicular joint when we bind.

-I would suggest that we look at our own ability or at our students’ ability to bind in postures such as Parsvattonasana, Prasarita C (second most common place for injury at this joint with palms facing out behind the back), and the Marichyasanas.
+I would suggest that we look at our ability or at our students’ ability to bind in postures such as Parsvattonasana, Prasarita C (second most common place for injury at this joint with palms facing out behind the back), and the Marichyasanas.

 Adjusting the Pose

-I don’t want to get too deep into how one should adjust this posture.
+I don’t want to get too deep into how one should adjust this yoga posture.
 The teacher should fit the adjustment to the student of course.
 Not to mention I’m not going to take on how to adjust the legs here.
 All of it together is a whole other article and perhaps even a book!

 This posture might be an exception to that rule.
 For instance, assuming that some of you out there put yourself into a full Raja Supta Kurmasana where your legs are completely behind your head.
 Do you do this with your hands bound first?
 No, you don’t.
 You sit up, put your legs behind your head and then lower yourself down to the floor using those hands and arms and then after your forehead is on the floor, you bind your arms.